jayasree1332/SQL-Projects/README.md

 # SQL-Projects

-Data Analysis using MYSQL workbench -  To write appropriate queries for pulling the required results.
+Data Analysis using SQL Language -  To write appropriate queries for pulling the required results.